Assistant Professor of Business Law

-Professor Fox is the co-host of a bi-monthly podcast of the New York State Bar Association, "Gold/Fox: Non-Billable", which speaks with practicing attorneys who have interesting hobbies, or with those who hold law degrees and work in non-traditional careers.
-The podcast is available on Apple iTunes, Spotify, Google Play, the NYSBA website, or wherever one gets their podcasts.
+From September 2019 to March 2021, Professor Fox was the co-host of a podcast of the New York State Bar Association, "Gold/Fox: Non-Billable", which spoke with practicing attorneys and judges who had interesting hobbies, or with those who held law degrees and worked in non-traditional careers.
+The 31 episodes from the three seasons of the podcast are still available on Apple iTunes/Podcast App, Spotify, Google Play, the NYSBA website, or wherever one gets their podcasts.

-When not engaged in scholarly or professional endeavors, Professor Fox is also an avid traveler, having thus far visited 28 countries and territories across four continents, and 35 states in the United States.
+When not engaged in scholarly or professional endeavors, Professor Fox is also an avid traveler, having thus far visited 34 countries and territories across six continents, and 35 states in the United States.

 Doctor of Law (JD), Columbia University School of Law